alexdevero/alex-devero-blog/__drafts__/draft--usecallback.md

 # A Quick Guide to React useCallback Hook

 The React useCallback hook can help you improve performance of your React apps.
-It is weird that useCallback hook is one of the hooks that are not discussed as often as they should be.
-In this tutorial, you will learn about what React useCallback is, how it works and how to use it.<!--more-->
+It is weird that useCallback hook is one of the hooks that are not discussed as often.
+In this tutorial, you will learn about what React useCallback is, how it works and how to use it.
+You will also learn a bit about memoization.<!--more-->
 <!--
 Table of Contents:
-## h2
+## Introduction to React useCallback hook
+## The syntax of useCallback hook
+## The power of dependencies
-### h3
+### A simple example
+## Working with dependencies and when to re-create memoized function
-### h3
+### After every render
-## h2
+### Only after initial render
+### When specific value(s) change
+## A word of caution
-## Conclusion: [...] ...
+## Conclusion: A quick guide to React useCallback hook
 -->

 ## Introduction to React useCallback hook